How Influencer Ijeoma Kola Is Slaying A Cross-Continent Move & New Mommyhood

 As women, we often juggle so many roles, from our jobs to our households, and many of us count it all as a normal part of living our best lives.
 If we want to advance, upgrade, and reach our dreams, we take the steps, make the sacrifices, and enjoy the ride.

-YouTube vlogger and lifestyle influencer Ijeoma Kola knows this all to well.
-In the past five years, sis has married the love of her life, finished out a PhD program, gotten pregnant and relocated to a whole 'nother country---all while running a thriving online lifestyle platform that has attracted more than 80,000 followers on IG alone.
-She's also launched a tourism platform to connect other women to African culture and experiences, and she has been slowly but surely transitioning a new normal as the mother of a newborn.
+YouTube vlogger and lifestyle influencer Ijeoma Kola knows this all too well.
+In the past five years, sis has married the love of her life, finished out a PhD program, gotten pregnant, and relocated to a whole 'nother country---all while running a thriving online lifestyle platform that has attracted more than 80,000 followers on IG alone.
+She's also launched a tourism platform to connect other women to African culture and experiences, and she has been slowly but surely transitioning to a new normal as the mother of a newborn.

-We caught up with Ijeoma in this xoNecole interview to talk how she juggles being a wife and new mom, her leap into global relocation while pregnant, and how faith pushes her boss moves:
+We caught up with Ijeoma in this xoNecole interview to talk about how she juggles being a wife and new mom, her leap into global relocation while pregnant, and how faith pushes her boss moves:

 Image by Ade Osinubi